gharams19/PopMatch/README.md

 Navigation between the VC: [Figma Wireframe](https://www.figma.com/proto/C1nZuKT19fLt7fyb8CQKS2/%5BThe-Big-Bang-Theory%5D!?node-id=17%3A25&scaling=scale-down)

 ####Protocols for UserDelegate

 `userDataChanged()` : To handle the changes to the user data such as name, social media, etc.

-`displayMatch()` : To handle the matching between different users `callStatusChange()` : To handle the the starting and ending of video calls
+`displayMatch()` : To handle the matching between different users

+`callStatusChange()` : To handle the the starting, extending, and ending of video calls

 Delegates:
 * UITextFieldDelegate